 Maria Vicente not only breaks records, she breaks them in record time!
-The irrepressible new star of Spanish athletics stormed in to win the European under 20’s Championships in Boras, Sweden.
-It will therefore come as no surprise that she has also become the latest—and youngest—member of the Richard Mille family.
+One of the irrepressible stars of Spanish athletics, she first stormed in to win the European under 20’s Championships in Boras, Sweden.
+It was with the same youthful verve and panache that she joined the Richard Mille family.

-This August 2019 ’s Gold at Boras was achieved in typically spectacular fashion.
+In August 2019, Gold at Boras was achieved in typically spectacular fashion.
 Not only did she surpass the rest of the field, but above all, she tore up her own personal bests.
 Maria went into the final event knowing she had already outperformed herself in javelin, throwing 44.18 meters, a lengthy 5 meters further than her previous best.
 Everything was on the line in the 800 metres, which took place in the pouring rain.
 As the starting gun fired, Maria knew she would have to turn in the run of her life and knock several decimal points off a time of 2.24:79.
 Not only did she beat the required performance, she smashed it by eight whole seconds, coming in at a breath-taking 2.16:29 and becoming the first ever Spanish woman to exceed 6,000 points, topping the heptathlon podium at a dizzying 6150.